Start Annotation

 Audio classification isn’t “nice to have.”
 It directly improves reliability and usability.

-1) Context-aware automation
+1) Context-aware Automation

 Instead of hard-coded rules (“if motion then X”), devices can adapt based on a recognized scene: